-- To become an expert on a topic of their choice (the debate topic).
+To gain expertise on a topic of choice (the debate topic).

 Students will choose, read and use literature that is related to their debate topic.
 Some of the literature will be suggested by the tutor; however, most literature has to be found by the students themselves.